EsaLaboratory/RAG/README.md

     * folder containing the documentation
 * img
     * default folder where the figures are saved
+* data
+    * default folder where the data are saved
 * rag
     * rag.py
         * script that defines the LLM pipeline functions